wisupai/CRESP/cli.md

 - `-v, --verbose`: Enable verbose output
 - `-q, --quiet`: Suppress output
 - `--color <WHEN>`: Color output (auto, always, never)
-- `--version`: Show version information
+- `--version`: Show version information (can be used with any command or independently)
 - `-h, --help`: Show help information

 ## Examples